civboot/fngi/notes/role.md

+# Role: fngi's interface/trait/etc

-I love interfaces (java/js/golang/etc), also called traits in rust.
+I love interfaces (java/js/golang/etc), similar to traits in rust.
 I think they are a fantastic way to specify a set of _actions_ that a particular piece of _data_ can perform.